PlasticDigits/trading-bot-hybrid-meteora/README.md

 ```bash
 yarn start
 ```

-## Running the container
+## Running as Docker container (optional)

-* Modify your .env file as above
+- Modify your .env file as above
-* Make sure you have docker-compose installed
+- Make sure you have docker-compose installed
-* docker-compose up -d --build
+- docker-compose up -d --build
-* subsequent restarts and runs can omit the --build option
+- subsequent restarts and runs can omit the --build option

 ## Core Components

 ### Main Loop (`main.ts`)